 The Ultimate Guide to Instagram Stories

-In the Ultimate Guide to Instagram Stories, we cover everything from the strategy behind how to use Instagram Stories for business, to the fun tools and hacks you can use to create your own Instagram Stories:
+In our Ultimate Guide to Instagram Stories, we cover everything from the strategies for creating Instagram Stories for business, to the tools an hacks you can use to create your own Instagram Stories.
+Here we go!

 Why Use Instagram Stories for Business?

 When Instagram Stories first came out in August last year, all anyone could talk about was how Instagram had copied Snapchat.
 That’s how it was perceived: as a thinly veiled attempt to steal Snapchat’s market share.